harry-david-brown/sudoku-autoregressive-transformer/README.md

 | Output                | Linear(128, 10) → argmax
 | Total parameters      | 1,071,242

 The model uses a transformer decoder with a causal mask.
-Each cell attends only to cells to its left.
 Position is encoded by adding learned position embeddings to token embeddings before the transformer layers.

 ### Visualization